0xAX/asm/content/asm_6.md

         ;; Buffer to store input for the first vector
         buffer_1: resq BUFFER_SIZE
-        ;; Pointer within the `buffer_1` which points to the current position ;; that we use to parse floats
+        ;; Pointer within the `buffer_1` which points to the current position ;; that we use to parse floating point numbers
         end_buffer_1: resq 1

         ;; Buffer to store input for the second vector
         buffer_2: resq BUFFER_SIZE
-        ;; Pointer within the `buffer_2` which points to the current position ;; that we use to parse floats
+        ;; Pointer within the `buffer_2` which points to the current position ;; that we use to parse floating point numbers
         end_buffer_2: resq 1
 ```

-In the `.bss` section we define:
+In the `.bss` section, we define:

 - Two buffers for the vectors
 - Two buffers for the user input
-- Two pointers to the current position within the buffers with the user-input
+- Two pointers to the current position within the buffers with the user input

 The last parameter here is the most interesting.
 To simplify our job, we will use the functions from the [C standard library](https://en.wikipedia.org/wiki/C_standard_library).
-One of such function is [strtod](https://man7.org/linux/man-pages/man3/strtod.3.html).
-This function converts the given string to a floating-point number.
+One of such functions is [strtod](https://man7.org/linux/man-pages/man3/strtod.3.html), which converts the given string to a floating point number.
 It takes two parameters:

-- Input string which should be converted to the floating point number
+- Input string which should be converted to a floating point number
-- The pointer which will point to the first character after the parsed number within the string specified by the parameter above
+- The pointer that will point to the first character after the parsed number within the string specified by the parameter above

 The `end_buffer_1` and `end_buffer_2` are such pointers that will be used in the `strtod`.

-### Printing user prompt and reading the user data
+### Printing a user prompt and reading the user data

 After we defined the data needed to build our program, we can start with the definition of the `.text` section which will store the code of our program: